mahsapartovi/crawler/README.md

 # crawler

-In this program, I designed a search engine that can crawl all the web site's page
+In this program, I build a Web-crawler that can crawl the Website pages